navseth/lru/README.md

 # Typescript

-To make my implementation a bit more flexible and extensible by using Typescript Generics.
-The value `T` represents the type of data you want to store in the cache.
-An example on how you can create the LRUCache for a certain type you can do the following:
+To make my implementation a bit more flexible and extensible I've leveraged Typescript Generics.
+By using Typescript Generics, I'm able to grant the consumer a bit more flexibility in what data type they would like to store in the cache.
+This can range from primitive types all the way to custom object types.
+This is done by specifying the value of `T`.
+An example is shown below that illustrates how to use this cache to store an object with an `id` and `firstName` property.

 ```@javascript
 import { LRUCache } from '..';